yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 ---
-title: VPCs in YugabyteDB Managed
+title: VPCs in YugabyteDB Aeon
 headerTitle: VPC network overview
 linkTitle: Overview
-description: Requirements and considerations for setting up a VPC network in YugabyteDB Managed.
+description: Requirements and considerations for setting up a VPC network in YugabyteDB Aeon.
 headcontent: What you need to know before creating VPCs
 menu:
   preview_yugabyte-cloud: